Kudachi: Land of Sufi Saints

-Often Kudachi is referred to as a land of sufi saints because this town has been blessed by many sufi saints in the past.
+Kudachi is often referred to as the land of Sufi saints, as this town has been blessed by the presence of many revered saints throughout history.

-Shaikh Sirajuddin Junaidi Rahmatulla Alaih to whom the town of Kudachi was granted in Inam in the year 1370 A.D.

-In his name an annual festival called 'Gadda' is celebrated for at least a week.
+Shaikh Sirajuddin Junaidi Rahmatullah Alaih, to whom the town of Kudachi was granted as an Inam (land grant) in the year 1370 A.D., is one of the most prominent among them.
+In his honor, an annual festival called 'Gadda' is celebrated for at least a week.

-Hazrat Maasaheba Ashrafe Dojahan Rahmatulla Alaih came to 'Kudachi' from Balkh - Afghanistan and settled here.

-Hazrat Maasaheba's Dargah in 'Kudachi' is a famous tourist destination.
+Hazrat Maasaheba Ashrafe Dojahan Rahmatullah Alaih migrated to Kudachi from Balkh, Afghanistan, and eventually made this town his home.
+His Dargah (shrine) in Kudachi is now a well-known spiritual and tourist destination.

+Another revered Sufi saint, Dada Makhdoom Rahmatullah Alaih, is remembered for his enduring legacy of justice and service to the community.
+Even after his passing, people continue to visit his shrine with deep faith, seeking blessings and justice.

 Economy

 Kudachi is a town located on the banks of river Krishna River, agriculture is the predominant occupation and is a single largest contributor to Kudachi's economy.
-The main crops grown are sugarcane, corn, jowar, wheat, pulses and Kudachi brinjal.
+The main crops grown are sugarcane, maize, jowar, wheat, pulses and Kudachi brinjal.

 Travel

-It is 105 km from Belgaum which is situated in karnataka state of India.
+It is 105 km from Belgaum, the district headquarters.

 It can also be accessed from Miraj, which is 37 km from Kudachi.

 One can reach Kudachi from anywhere in India by rail and road.

-The nearest airport to Kudachi is Belgaum and kolhapur.
+The nearest airport to Kudachi is Belgaum and Kolhapur.